abderrahimchenoui/face_recognition_project/README.md

 # face_recognition_project
-    our goal of this project is to realize the following pipline : face detection  ,then  recognition of the faces matching them to the company employees ,next come  deployment step , targeting face recognition system on  real time .
+   Our goal of this project is to realize the following pipline : face detection  ,recognition of the detected faces to match them with the company employees faces existing in the company database ,next come the deployment step ,optimizing the neuron networks ,which is  aimed at building a face recognition system on real time .

 1  Choosing two models ,one for face detection and the second for face recognition : we test and compare the result of inference using different pretrained deep learning models , than we choose the best one in terms of accuracy and required time to infer one frame.